upperlinecode/command-line-hidden-treasure/README.md

 Before you get started, make sure you're in the correct folder.
 If you run the command pwd in your terminal, the output should end in "command-line-hidden-treasure".

 #### Task
-You'll be moving through the folders in this repository using the command line and looking for files called "X".
-As well all know, X marks the spot.
+You'll be moving through the folders in this repository using the command line and looking for files called "X.txt".
+As we all know, X marks the spot.
 Be sure to use the ls command to see what is inside each folder you enter.
-Inside each file "X" will be a new command that you can use in the command line, so look carefully!
+Inside each file "X.txt" will be a new command that you can use in the command line, so look carefully!
 Every file will have a .txt extension, so anything that doesn't end in .txt is a folder and a potential treasure filled location.

 There are 5 X's total, so ready, set, and happy treasure hunting....